cybera/ookla-stacan-analysis/project-card.md

 <!-- This section describes suitable use cases for the dataset. -->

+Ookla makes this dataset available to the public in the service of open data, focusing on fixed broadband and mobile network connectivity and performance.
+For Cybera's use case, of special interest is the use of this dataset in relation to the [Canadian Radio-television and Telecommunications Commission's](https://crtc.gc.ca/eng/internet/internet.htm) goal of 50/10 Mbps connectivity across Canada.

 ### Out-of-Scope Use

 <!-- This section addresses misuse, malicious use, and uses that the dataset will not work well for.
 This is also the place to note and address any controversy surrounding the dataset that may have been in the enws. -->

+There are significant and valid questions about how the data is collected, and the need for careful statistical analysis.
+Any conclusions drawn should make readers aware of the underlying method of sampling and how to communicate findings.

 ## Dataset Structure